 f.
 Selection of Entrants to the Waiver.
-Specify the policies that apply to the selection of individuals for entrance to the
+Specify the policies that apply to the selection of individuals for entrance to the waiver:

-When slots are available under the Waiver, all applicants are placed into intake processing in the order in which their applications are received by the Waiver Agency, or DHCS in areas of the state where there is no Waiver Agency (i.e., applications are processed by the Waiver Agencies or DHCS in areas where there is no Waiver Agency, on a "first come, first served" basis).
-An individual requesting HCBA Waiver services must work with a Waiver Agency, or DHCS in areas where there is no Waiver Agency, to submit a complete enrollment package to DHCS.
+When slots are available under the Waiver, all applicants are placed into intake processing in the order in which their applications are received by the Waiver Agency, or DHCS in areas of the state where there is no Waiver Agency, on a "first come, first served" basis).
+An individual requesting HCBA Waiver services must work with a Waiver Agency, or DHCS in areas where there is no Waiver Agency, or DHCS in areas where there is no Waiver Agency, or DHCS in areas where there is no Waiver Agency, or DHCS in areas where there is no Waiver Agency, to submit a complete enrollment package to DHCS.
 If the enrollment package is not complete or additional information is needed to determine the applicant's assessed LOC, the applicant will be deferred pending receipt of current medical information supporting the individual's skilled care needs and LOC.
 The Waiver Agency and DHCS will identify the applicant's potential LOC based on the information provided in the application.
 When a Waiver slot is available the Waiver Agency, or DHCS in areas of the state without a Waiver Agency, will schedule a face-to-face meeting to assess the individual for enrollment, and provide the applicant and/or legal representative/legally responsible adult with information about the HCBA Waiver.